olekawaii/thorn/README.md

 `anchor` is a single frame with a space character.
 Useful for expanding the field of view
 ```
-move : fn int fn int fn frames frames
+shift : fn direction fn frames frames
 ```
-`move a b c` moves the video c (a in the x, b in the y)
+shifts all coordinates in all frames to the direction
 ```
-skip : fn int fn frames frames
+rotate : fn frames frames
 ```
-`skip a b` moves the first a frames of b to the back
+`rotate a` moves the first frame to the back
 ```
 take : fn int fn frames frames
 ```